hey-api/openapi-ts/docs/openapi-ts/plugins/zod.md

 To use this feature, you must opt in to the [experimental parser](/openapi-ts/configuration#parser).
 :::

-Ensure you have already [configured](/openapi-ts/get-started) `@hey-api/openapi-ts`.
-Update your configuration to use the Zod plugin.
+Assuming you have already created a [configuration](/openapi-ts/get-started) file, simply add `zod` to your plugins and you'll be ready to generate Zod artifacts. :tada:

 ```js
 import { defaultPlugins } from '@hey-api/openapi-ts';